Paubox/paubox-rails/README.md

 # Paubox Rails

 This gem extends the [Paubox Ruby Gem](https://github.com/paubox/paubox_ruby) for use with ActionMailer in Ruby on Rails.
-Paubox Ruby the official Ruby wrapper for the Paubox Transactional Email HTTP API.
-The Paubox Transactional Email API allows your application to send secure, HIPAA-compliant email via Paubox and track deliveries and opens.

-This gem, Paubox Ruby, and Paubox Transactional Email HTTP API are currently in alpha development.
+The Paubox Email API allows your application to send secure, HIPAA compliant email via Paubox and track deliveries and opens.

 ## Installation